Do you have a stockist near me?

 We'd love to send out earlier but we have so many tasks to do in the early part of the week; it's all pretty hands-on stuff.
 On Mondays we work in our local abattoirs.
 Tuesday is mixing, making, cooking and cooling.
 Before we know it, it's Wednesday, the first day we can send out our courier orders.

-No, but we can accept customers who wish to visit and pick up direct from us.
-All we ask is for them to email their order to us a good few days in advance and we'll respond.
-Friday mornings is the best time to pick up from us.
+Yes you can.
+We don't have a shop, but if pre-arranged, we can accept visits so that you can pick up direct from us.
+All we ask is for you to email your order a good few days in advance and we'll sort out a pick-up plan.